Skip to content

 This isn't necessarily a problem, but it's worth knowing before you finalize your material selection.

-🔧 Installation Process: What to Expect
+🔧 Marble Backsplash Installation: What to Expect

 The installation approach differs significantly between 4-inch and full-height backsplashes.